DETAILED ACTION

 Step 2A Prong 2 (Is the exception integrated into a practical application?): The claims additionally recite;

-Claim 8: A computer processing system for generating ticket requests, comprising: a processing unit; non-transitory computer readable medium comprising instructions, which when executed by the processing unit, cause the computer processing system to perform operations, a social media platform, an issue tracking system, a classification engine; communicating the ticket request to the issue tracking system, a social media gateway module of an issue management system, a ticket generation module of the IMS, and communication the social media response message and the content item identifier to the social media platform to cause the social media platform to display the social media response message in relation to the content item.
+Claim 8: A computer processing system for generating ticket requests, comprising: a processing unit; non-transitory computer readable medium comprising instructions, which when executed by the processing unit, cause the computer processing system to perform operations, a social media platform, an issue tracking system, a classification engine, the classification engine having been trained using a set of content items; communicating, the ticket request to the issue tracking system; storing a content item record comprising an association between the ticket identifier and a content identifier for the content item at the social media platform.

-Claim 14: A non-transitory computer readable medium comprising instructions which, when executed by a processing unit, cause the processing unit to perform operations, a social media platform, and an issue tracking system, a classification engine; communicating the ticket request to the issue tracking system, a social media gateway module of an issue management system, a ticket generation module of the IMS, and communication the social media response message and the content item identifier to the social media platform to cause the social media platform to display the social media response message in relation to the content item.
+Claim 14: A non-transitory computer readable medium comprising instructions which, when executed by a processing unit, cause the processing unit to perform operations, a social media platform, an issue tracking system, a classification engine, the classification engine having been trained using a set of content items; communicating, the ticket request to the issue tracking system; storing a content item record comprising an association between the ticket identifier and a content identifier for the content item at the social media platform.

 The additional elements of generic computer elements to receive and transmit information as well as perform the abstract idea of retrieving content items, determining a help seeking intent, and generating a ticket request based on the textual data of the content item is not an improvement to a technology or technical field.
 The additional elements merely recite using generic computer elements to perform the steps of receiving, analyzing, and transmitting information.
 Therefore, the limitations merely amount to adding the words “apply it” (or an equivalent) to the judicial exception, or mere instructions to implement an abstract idea on a computer, or merely uses a computer as a tool to perform an abstract idea, as discussed in MPEP 2106.05(f).
 Accordingly, the additional elements do not integrate the abstract idea into a practical application because they do not impose any meaningful limits on practicing the abstract idea.